 The EPQ is a research-based project on a topic of the student's own choosing.
 While the focus is on independent learning, guidance is provided from specialist supervisors and our EPQ coordinator.

 Enrichment Courses

 These are allocated 3 lessons a fortnight and are mostly accredited qualifications.
-Courses available to students in 2018 included Extended Project Qualification, Core Maths and Creative Writing.
+Courses available to students in 2020 included Extended Project Qualification, Core Maths and ASDAN Certificate of Personal Effectiveness.

 Enrichment Modules